Last updated June 18, 2020

-As of Wednesday, April 15, all Albertans being tested for COVID-19 will have the option to receive their negative COVID-19 test results over the phone through an autodialer system.
-Individuals being tested for COVID-19 will be provided with the opportunity to consent to the autodialer method of receiving negative COVID-19 test results when booking an appointment online or at the time that they are referred for testing.
+All Albertans being tested for COVID-19 have the option to receive negative COVID-19 test results over the phone through an autodialer system.
+Individuals being tested for COVID-19 will be provided with the opportunity to consent to the autodialer method of receiving negative COVID-19 test results when booking an appointment online or at the time they are referred for testing.

-- All individuals who test positive for COVID-19 will be contacted by a member of the AHS Public Health team for follow-up and case management.
+All individuals who test positive for COVID-19 will be contacted by a member of the AHS Public Health team for follow-up and case management.
 AHS won’t provide positive results by an automated message.

-If you have consented to receive your results via the autodialer, and your results are available on or after April 13, you may receive results via an automated phone call.
+If you have consented to receive your negative results by the autodialer, you will get your negative results by an automated phone call.

 If the autodialer doesn’t reach you and you don’t have voicemail, someone from AHS will attempt to call you directly to make sure you get your negative test results.